kylebutts/fasteR-site/src/pages/ide.md

 ### Startup

 If your screen has an RStudio icon, click it.
-Otherwise type 'rstudio' into a terminal window.
+Otherwise type `rstudio` into a terminal window.

 ### Basic actions: